 In compliance with Section 504 of the Rehabilitation Act (504) and the Americans with Disabilities Act (ADA), the Davis School District and Hill Field Elementary will provide reasonable accommodations to qualified individuals with disabilities.
-Students, parents, or employees needing accommodations should contact their school ADA/504 Coordinator Nancy Call (402-2350), their principal or supervisor or you may contact the District ADA Coordinator, Steve Baker (402-5315), for parent or employee accommodations; or 504 Coordinator, Adam King (402-5180) for student accommodations.
-(TDD hearing impaired ((801) 402-5358)
+Students, parents, or employees needing accommodation should contact their school ADA/504 Coordinator Nancy Call at (801) 402-2350, their principal or supervisor, or you may contact the District ADA Coordinator, Steve Baker (402-5315), for parent or employee accommodations; or Section 504 Coordinator, Midori Clough (402-5180) for student accommodations.